Sanaria: History

-Clinical Trials
+Clinical trials

-Twenty-two clinical trials of PfSPZ Vaccine(radiation-attenuated SPZ) have been completed or are being conducted in Tanzania, Kenya, Mali, Burkina Faso, Gabon, Equatorial Guinea, Germany, the Netherlands, Indonesia, and the U.S..
-Recent results from a study in women of child-bearing potential in Mali showed significant vaccine efficacy (VE) against both malaria infection and clinical malaria over 18 months ranging from 40 to 85%.
-Many of the women participating in the trial became pregnant during follow-up post immunization and VE during pregnancy against malaria infection was 49-57%.
-Based on these results, a new clinical trial will be initiated in 2023 in pregnant Malian women who will be immunized in the second or third trimesters to see if PfSPZ Vaccine is safe during pregnancy and will reduce the maternal and fetal morbidity and mortality associated with pregnancy malaria.
+Twenty-two clinical trials of PfSPZ Vaccine(radiation-attenuated SPZ) have been completed or are being conducted in the US, the Netherlands, Germany, Tanzania, Kenya, Mali, Burkina Faso, Gabon, Equatorial Guinea, and Indonesia.
+Recent results from a study in women of child-bearing potential in Mali showed significant vaccine efficacy (VE) against both malaria infection and clinical malaria over 18 months ranging from 41 to 86% without intervening booster doses.
+Many of the women participating in the trial became pregnant during follow-up post immunization, and VE during pregnancy against malaria infection was 57% during the two years of follow up.
+This is the first demonstration of protection against pregnancy malaria by a malaria vaccine.
+PfSPZ Vaccine is also very safe and well tolerated.
+In a meta-analysis of safety in 13 randomized, double-blind, placebo-controlled trials, the adverse event profile was no different from that of the normal saline placebo.
+Based on these results, a new clinical trial will be initiated in 2025 in pregnant Malian women who will be immunized in the second or third trimesters to see if PfSPZ Vaccine is safe during pregnancy and if it will reduce the maternal and fetal morbidity and mortality associated with pregnancy malaria.
 This study will be conducted by the Malaria Research and Training Center, University of Bamako, and the Laboratory of Malaria Immunology and Vaccinology, NIAID, with Sanaria sponsorship.
-A second trial in 6–10-year-old Malian children was initiated in 2022 by the same collaborators.

-Eleven clinical trials of PfSPZ-CVac (chemo-attenuated SPZ) have been or are being conducted in the Netherlands, the U.S., Germany, Equatorial Guinea, Mali, and Indonesia.
-In a 2021 article in Nature, two Phase I clinical trials of PfSPZ-CVac were highlighted for efficacy against a malaria parasite variant, including 100% protection at three months after immunization, marking by far the best protection ever achieved in the history of malaria vaccine development.
+Eleven clinical trials of PfSPZ-CVac (chemo-attenuated SPZ) have been conducted in the Netherlands, the US, Germany, Equatorial Guinea, Mali, and Indonesia.
+In a 2021 article in Nature, two Phase I clinical trials of PfSPZ-CVac were highlighted for efficacy against a malaria parasite, highly variant from the strain in the vaccine, including 100% protection against CHMI at three months after immunization, marking the best protection achieved by a malaria vaccine.